Rawlken/ECommerce/README.md

-Before running the application, change the connectionString = "pwd = <yourpassword>".
+Before running the application, change the connectionString = "pwd = <yourpassword>" value in App.config file.